KushGrg/Smart-Resume-Scanner/README.md

 ## Installation

-You can create a new Mary UI Starter Kit project via laravel installer:
+You can create a new Smart Resume Scanner project via laravel installer:

 Or clone the repository manually: